South American Under-17 Women's Football Championship: FIFA World Cup qualification and results

-All editions have qualified three teams to the FIFA U-17 Women's World Cup.
+From to 2008 to 2024 there were three teams qualified to the FIFA U-17 Women's World Cup; it has been four since 2025.
 Colombia has been the only South American team to reach the final finishing as runners-up in 2022.
 Venezuela placed in fourth place in 2014 and 2016.
 Brazil has reached the quarter-finals three times, and Ecuador once.
-All other CONMEBOL teams have been eliminated in the group stages.
+All other CONMEBOL teams have been eliminated in the group stage.